 - 1⁄4 cup fresh lime juice

 - 1 1⁄2 tsp. mirin (Japanese rice wine)

 FOR THE SALAD:

-1 tsp. fennel seeds, toasted and ground with a mortar
+- 1 tsp. fennel seeds, toasted and ground with a mortar and pestle

-2. For the salad: Heat 1 tbsp. of the oil in a medium nonstick skillet over medium-high heat.
-Add corn, and sauté until lightly golden, about 5 minutes, then transfer to a large bowl.
+- For the salad: Heat 1 tbsp. of the oil in a medium nonstick skillet over medium-high heat.
+Add corn, and saute until lightly golden, about 5 minutes, then transfer to a large bowl.
 Add tatsoi, scallions, and cilantro leaves to the bowl, and toss with 8 tbsp. of the reserved ponzu sauce.
 Divide salad among four plates.

 - Pat scallops dry with paper towels, then rub with remaining 2 tbsp. oil, and season with ground fennel and salt and pepper to taste.
 Heat the same medium nonstick skillet over medium-high heat.
 Add scallops, and sear (working in two batches, if necessary, to avoid crowding the skillet) until lightly browned, about 1 ½ minutes per side.
 Arrange scallops around salad, 4 per plate, then drizzle salad with remaining ponzu sauce.